-Baselines. some of the baselines we have tested implement (a restricted version of) one of our algorithms.
+Baselines: some of the baselines we have tested implement (a restricted version of) one of our algorithms.
 Others use different forms of iterative sampling, and get as a parameter a time limit after which they are halted.

-- 1. SubTab: our implementation for Algorithm 2 using, for cell embedding, the fast Word2Vec implementation of [45] as described in Section 4.1. - 2.
-EmbDI: our implementation for Algorithm 2 using, for cell embedding, the approach of [21].
+1) SubTab: our implementation for Algorithm 2 using, for cell embedding, the fast Word2Vec implementation of [28] as described in Section IV-A.

+2) EmbDI: our implementation for Algorithm 2 using, for cell embedding, the approach of [20].
 Briefly, the table is transformed into a graph capturing relationships between cells, rows, and columns, and Node2Vec is used to compute vector representations.
-We chose EmbDI over other table embedding techniques that have recently been proposed, as it was shown to perform well on common database tasks. - 3.
-No embedding (NE): a restricted variant of SubTabexcluding the vector embedding step.
-Instead, using one-hot encoding [8], we transform categorical and textual values to numerical values and then cluster the rows and columns as in Algorithm 2.
-This approach corresponds to taking the first level of the hierarchical clustering in [40] (see the detailed comparison in Section 6). - 4.
-Random (RAN(\cdot)): sample k rows and l columns uniformly at random.
-To increase the quality of this baseline, we repeat the random selection for a user-specified amount of time and return the sub-table with the highest combined score among all the randomly computed sub-tables. - 5.
-Multi-Armed Bandit (MAB(\cdot)): an improved sampling-based technique using a version of the Multi-Armed Bandit algorithm [54].
+We chose EmbDI over other table embedding techniques that have recently been proposed, as it was shown to perform well on common database tasks.

+3) No embedding (NE): a restricted variant of Sub-Tabexcluding the vector embedding step.
+Instead, using one-hot encoding [42], we transform categorical and textual values to numerical values and then cluster the rows and columns as in Algorithm 2.
+This approach corresponds to taking the first level of the hierarchical clustering in [43] (see the detailed comparison in Section VI).

+4) Random (RAN( $\cdot$ )): sample k rows and l columns uniformly at random.
+To increase the quality of this baseline, we repeat the random selection for a user-specified amount of time and return the sub-table with the highest combined score among all the randomly computed sub-tables.

+5) Multi-Armed Bandit (MAB( $\cdot$ )): an improved samplingbased technique using a version of the Multi-Armed Bandit algorithm [44].
 The algorithm iteratively selects a sub-table and rewards its rows and columns based on the combined score.
-We use Upper Confidence Bound (UCB) [38] to balance exploration (examining new rows/columns) and exploitation (selecting high-reward rows/columns). - 6.
-Column Combination Sampling Greedy (CCSG(\cdot)): as defined in Section 3.2. - 7.
-Row and Column Combination Sampling Greedy (RCCSG(\cdot)): as defined in Section 3.2.
+We use Upper Confidence Bound (UCB) [45] to balance exploration (examining new rows/columns) and exploitation (selecting high-reward rows/columns).

-Figure 6: Experimental results for the quality of sub-tables computed by different baselines for different datasets

-Figure 7: Experimental results for execution times and performance
+6) Column Combination Sampling Greedy ( $CCSG(\cdot)$ ): as defined in Section III-B.

+7) Row and Column Combination Sampling Greedy $(RCCSG(\cdot))$ : as defined in Section III-B.

-5.2 Experimental Results
+B. Experimental Results